DrJonnyT/paper/paper.md

 The guy from the hotel got us some bananas (Hotel et al, 2017)

 We had an idea to feed the bananas to the donkeys

+#Simulations
+We developed an elaborate FORTRAN model to simulate the insertion of bananas into a generic mammalian mouth